edamontology/edam-sandbox/README.md

 * invocation of **edamverify** which runs a series of SPARQL and SHACL queries, defined in the `queries/` folder (see below) which are tailored specifically to EDAM.
 The SPARQL queries are invoked using the ROBOT [verify](http://robot.obolibrary.org/verify) utility.
 The SHACL queries are invoked directly.

 Each query has a logging level (based on [ROBOT report](http://robot.obolibrary.org/report)) which defines the severity of the issue:
-* **ERROR**: Must be fixed before releasing the ontology.
+* **ERROR**: Must be fixed before releasing EDAM.
 These issues will cause problems for users, such as classes with multiple labels.
 * **WARN**: Should be fixed as soon as possible.
 These will not cause problems for all users, but may not be what they expect.
 For example, a class that is inferred to be equivalent to another named class.
 * **INFO**: Should be fixed if possible.
 These are for consistency and cleanliness, such as definitions that do not start with an uppercase character.